-- Limiting or reducing the sugar rich food or drinks you consume to meal times only.
+- Limit or reduce the sugar rich food or drinks you consume to meal times only.

-- Limiting the number of acid attacks you expose the teeth to 3-4 times per day
+- Limit the number of acid attacks you expose the teeth to 3-4 times per day

 The good news here is these are tooth decay treatments and preventions that you can do at home.
 No expensive or daunting dental treatments required.